SpoddyCoder/clonepi/README.md

 # ClonePi

-ClonePi will clone a running Raspberry Pi running a Debian based system (Raspbian tested, may be tweaked to work with others) to a destination SD card/device or a file.
+ClonePi will clone a running Raspberry Pi to a destination SD card, device or a file.
 Features...

 + Works with standard 2 partition Raspbian setups, multi-partition NOOBS setups and more
 + Incremental on-the-fly cloning
-+ Clone to a physical device
++ Clone to a physical device and optionally size up or down to fit the destination disk
-+ Size up or down to fit the destination disk
++ Clone to a file (stored on a NAS or external disk) and optionally compress it
-+ Clone to a file (stored on a NAS or external disk)
++ Optional unattended operation, suitable for cron use
 + Configuration options allow it to be tuned to work with many systems
 + Script hooks allow it to be extended beyond the default use cases
 + Headless operation, works without a GUI

-+ Optional unattended operation, suitable for cron use
+Raspbian is tested - may be tweaked to work with others systems.

 ## Installing / Updating / Removing